CLR-MO/standard-coding/README.md

 -	` Consistency should not generally be used as a justification to do things in an old style without considering the benefits of the new style, or the tendency of the code base to converge on newer styles over time`
 -	`The basic principle is: The more code that fits on one screen, the easier it is to follow and understand the control flow of the program.
 Use white space purposefully to provide separation in that flow.`

+### Line Conservation

-This last item is something that used to matter to me with smaller screens.
+This last item from google is something that used to matter to me with smaller screens.
 When you have functions defined like

 ```
 function bob ()